Here are all the winners from the Grammys 2022 – rolling list

 Best Traditional Pop Vocal Album

-Tony Bennett & Lady Gaga – ‘Love For Sale’
+Tony Bennett & Lady Gaga – ‘Love For Sale’ – winner

 Norah Jones – ’Til We Meet Again (Live)’